 Evidence collected for the Children's Employment Commision from some of those working at Loanhead and Dryden Collieries

-I have included the evidence from Dryden and Loadhead Collieries together as the conditions and method of working were very similar at these neighbouring coalworks - both bearing pits situated on the 'edge coals'.
+Both Dryden and Loadhead Collieries were bearing pits situated on the 'edge coals, so the conditions and method of working were very similar at these neighbouring coalworks - which is why I have put them together'. .